iExecBlockchainComputing/iexec-doc/datawallet.rst

 **You need to upload the encrypted dataset to a public server (for example a Github repository or on IPFS).**

-Create the dataset contract template:
+Create the dataset info template:

 .. code-block:: bash